ahana-pediatrics/hipaa-policies/source/sections/11-incident_response_policy.md

 # 11. Incident Response Policy

-Datica implements an information security incident response process to consistently detect, respond to, and report incidents, minimize loss and destruction, mitigate the weaknesses that were exploited, and restore information system functionality and business continuity as soon as possible.
+Ahana implements an information security incident response process to consistently detect, respond to, and report incidents, minimize loss and destruction, mitigate the weaknesses that were exploited, and restore information system functionality and business continuity as soon as possible.

 The incident response process addresses:

-* Continuous monitoring of threats through intrusion detection systems (IDS) and other monitoring applications;
+- Continuous monitoring of threats through intrusion detection systems (IDS) and other monitoring applications;
-* Establishment of an information security incident response team;
+- Establishment of an information security incident response team;
-* Establishment of procedures to respond to media inquiries;
+- Establishment of procedures to respond to media inquiries;
-* Establishment of clear procedures for identifying, responding, assessing, analyzing, and follow-up of information security incidents;
+- Establishment of clear procedures for identifying, responding, assessing, analyzing, and follow-up of information security incidents;
-* Workforce training, education, and awareness on information security incidents and required responses; and
+- Workforce training, education, and awareness on information security incidents and required responses; and
-* Facilitation of clear communication of information security incidents with internal, as well as external, stakeholders.
+- Facilitation of clear communication of information security incidents with internal, as well as external, stakeholders.

-*Note:* These policies were adapted from work by the [HIPAA Collaborative of Wisconsin Security Networking Group](http://hipaacow.org/wp-content/uploads/2015/02/HCR-Security-Incident-Response-FINAL-12.18.14.doc).
+_Note:_ These policies were adapted from work by the [HIPAA Collaborative of Wisconsin Security Networking Group](http://hipaacow.org/wp-content/uploads/2015/02/HCR-Security-Incident-Response-FINAL-12.18.14.doc).
 Refer to the linked document for additional copyright information.

 ## 11.1 Applicable Standards

 ### 11.1.1 Applicable Standards from the HITRUST Common Security Framework

-* 11.a - Reporting Information Security Events
+- 11.a - Reporting Information Security Events
-* 11.c - Responsibilities and Procedures
+- 11.c - Responsibilities and Procedures

 ### 11.1.2 Applicable Standards from the HIPAA Security Rule

-* 164.308(a)(5)(i) - Security Awareness and Training
+- 164.308(a)(5)(i) - Security Awareness and Training
-* 164.308(a)(6) - Security Incident Procedures
+- 164.308(a)(6) - Security Incident Procedures

 ## 11.2 Incident Management Policies

-The Datica incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
+The Ahana incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
 Process flows are a direct representation of the SANS process which can be found in [this document](sections/incident-flowchart.pdf).

-Datica's incident response classifies security-related events into the following categories:
+Ahana's incident response classifies security-related events into the following categories:

-* **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
+- **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
 Examples:
-  * Hardware component failing causing service outages.
+  - Hardware component failing causing service outages.
-  * Software error causing service outages.
+  - Software error causing service outages.
-  * General network or system instability.
+  - General network or system instability.
-* **Precursors** - A sign that an incident may occur in the future.
+- **Precursors** - A sign that an incident may occur in the future.
 Examples:
-  * Monitoring system showing unusual behavior.
+  - Monitoring system showing unusual behavior.
-  * Audit log alerts indicated several failed login attempts.
+  - Audit log alerts indicated several failed login attempts.
-  * Suspicious emails targeting specific Datica staff members with administrative access to production systems.
+  - Suspicious emails targeting specific Ahana staff members with administrative access to production systems.
-* **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
+- **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
 Examples:
-  * IDS alerts for modified system files or unusual system accesses.
+  - IDS alerts for modified system files or unusual system accesses.
-  * Antivirus alerts for infected files.
+  - Antivirus alerts for infected files.
-  * Excessive network traffic directed at unexpected geographic locations.
+  - Excessive network traffic directed at unexpected geographic locations.
-* **Incidents** - A violation of computer security policies or acceptable use policies, often resulting in data breaches.
+- **Incidents** - A violation of computer security policies or acceptable use policies, often resulting in data breaches.
 Examples:
-  * Unauthorized disclosure of ePHI.
+  - Unauthorized disclosure of ePHI.
-  * Unauthorized change or destruction of ePHI.
+  - Unauthorized change or destruction of ePHI.
-  * A data breach accomplished by an internal or external entity.
+  - A data breach accomplished by an internal or external entity.
-  * A Denial-of-Service (DoS) attack causing a critical service to become unreachable.
+  - A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

-Datica employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
+Ahana employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
 In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

 ### 11.2.1 Identification Phase

-1. Immediately upon observation Datica members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Ahana members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;
    2. Email;
    3. Phone call;